dnsimple/dnsimple-support/content/articles/multi-factor-authentication-enforcement.markdown

 ---

-[Multi-Factor authentication](/articles/multi-factor-authentication/) provides an extra level of security to protect your user credentials.
+[Multi-Factor authentication](/articles/multi-factor-authentication/) (MFA) provides an extra level of security to protect your user credentials.
 You can enforce Multi-Factor authentication for account members by enabling the feature on the account.

 When you have multiple users managing an account, it's vital to reduce the likelihood of a user's credentials being compromised.
 This feature is available on all accounts that have the ability to [manage members of an account](/articles/account-users/).